tsecrystal/SDS-323/exercises/exercise3/market.md

 ===================

-To analyze the potential market for NutrientH2O, a sample of followers’ tweets over a seven-day period were analyzed and placed into 36 broad categories for subject matter.
+To analyze the potential market for NutrientH2O, a sample of followers’ tweets over a seven-day period was analyzed and placed into 36 broad categories for subject matter.
 This service was performed by contracted workers of Amazon’s Mechanical Turk service: human annotators that are prone to error and subjectivity.
 Some categories included were politics,